 The liquidity of our operating subsidiaries generally is used to fund (i) property, plant and equipment additions, (ii) debt service requirements and (iii) other liquidity requirements that may arise from time to time, as well as to settle certain obligations that are not included in our 31 December 2024 consolidated statement of financial position.
 In this regard, we have significant commitments related to (a) purchases of CPE and other equipment and services, (b) network and connectivity commitments and (c) programming contract and other items.
 These obligations are expected to represent a significant liquidity requirement of our Company, the majority of which is due over the next 12 to 24 months.
 For additional information regarding our commitments, see note 31 of the Notes to the Consolidated Financial Statements.

 For additional information regarding our consolidated cash flows, see the discussion under "Consolidated Statements of Cash Flows" below.
-Our subsidiaries may also require funding in connection with (i) the repayment of outstanding debt, or (ii) acquisitions and other investment opportunities.
+Our subsidiaries may also require funding in connection with (i) the repayment of outstanding debt, (ii) acquisitions and other investment opportunities or (iii) distributions or loans to VMED O2 UK Limited.
 No assurance can be given that any external funding would be available to our subsidiaries on favourable terms, or at all.